The Persecution of the Jews

 Jacob, also named Israel by God, was Abraham’s grandson.
 He had twelve sons (all patriarchs).
 Born between 1723 and 1710 BC.
-They each ruled over a part of the twelve Hebrew tribes that came together as a nation.
-These twelve tribes became known as the twelve tribes of Israel.
+They each ruled over a part of the nation of the twelve Hebrew tribes.
+These became known as the twelve tribes of Israel.
 (The Israelites).

-Judah was one of the most prominent of the twelve tribes and covered the city of Jerusalem.
-King Solomon and David were from this tribe and the bloodline passed down to Mary and Jesus.
+Judah was the prominent of the twelve tribes and covered the city of Jerusalem.
+King Solomon and David were from this tribe, the bloodline passed down to Mary and Jesus.
 Jerusalem became the capital of Israel.
-King Solomon builds the holy temple in the city of Jerusalem.
+King Solomon built the holy temple in the city of Jerusalem.

 The twelve tribes comprised ten of the Northern Kingdom and two of the Southern Kingdom.
-The Northern Kingdom was: Simeon; Reuben; Gad; Ephraim; Issachar; Naphtali; Manasseh; Asher; Zebulin; Dan.
+The Northern Kingdom was Simeon; Reuben; Gad; Ephraim; Issachar; Naphtali; Manasseh; Asher; Zebulen; and Dan.
 The Southern Kingdom was Benjamin and Judah.

 Egypt is World Power